pcg-gcp/pcg-k8s-training/challenges/14_gateway-api/readme.md

 - When you are using Minikube then install the Nginx Gateway API as described in the [documentation](https://docs.nginx.com/nginx-gateway-fabric/installation/installing-ngf/manifests/) (This step can be skipped if you're using GKE)
 - When using a GKE Cluster, ensure that the Gateway API is activated as described in the [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#enable-gateway)
 - Deploy the provided deployment and service to your namespace on the cluster
-- Create a Gateway resource of type nginx and a HTTPRoute resource to route traffic to your newly created service
+- Create a Gateway resource of type nginx or a GKE native Gateway and a HTTPRoute resource to route traffic to your newly created service
 - Adjust the in the template provided url with your namespace or use a wildcard domain from [nip.io](https://nip.io)
 - Check if your deployment is exposed correctly and reachable from your web browser

 **Bonus challenge**
-- Create a second deployment in your namespace and a corresponding service e.g. you can use one of the [demo deployments provided by ArgoCD](https://github.com/argoproj/argocd-example-apps/tree/master/guestbook)
+- Create a second deployment in your namespace or a secondary namespace and a corresponding service e.g. you can use one of the [demo deployments provided by ArgoCD](https://github.com/argoproj/argocd-example-apps/tree/master/guestbook)
 - Adopt your HTTPRoute resource to distribute the traffic evenly to your newly create and the the existing deployment.
 - Check with your web browser if the weighted routing works as expected.